Clandestine Cliffs Near Depoe Bay, Secret Trail

 It begins down the rather mysterious Otter Crest Loop, which for many years was a two-way road between Cape Foulweather and 101 near Depoe Bay - a kind of secret road beneath the part of Highway 101 that heads up the steep hill and southward towards Newport.
 This quickly becomes a one-way road now, thanks to a disaster in the 1990s, allowing you scenic access from Depoe Bay to the cape, but not the other direction.

 Just as that road changes from two-way to one-way, there’s a small patch of gravel at the bend.
 Park there, and if you’re really observant, you’ll notice a hidden trai wandering down a fairly steep slope.
 It meanders into the grass, through poison oak leafs (so be careful and keep to long pants), and through a dense, mystical kind of forest.
 Weird, freakish mushrooms of unusual size and bizarre color schemes lurk here at times.
 It’s like an off-kilter fairy tale at times.

 Then, abruptly, you emerge from the dark forest onto a wildly beautiful landscape of rocky basalt and grass-covered cliffs (and more poison oak).
 It’s breathtaking, stunning, and perhaps out of Narnia or Middle Earth or something.
 There’s little, maybe even nothing, like it on the coast.

-Another cliff lays not far away, more difficult to get to because of the thick brush, but even more clandestine and more full of surprises.
+Another cliff lies not far away, more difficult to get to because of the thick brush, but even more clandestine and more full of surprises.

 Whales often saunter near here, and you can hear them blowing their spouts and see them doing other awe-inspiring things.